Ghantasala (musician): Career

 Ghantasala participated in the Quit India Movement of 1942, for which he was arrested and imprisoned for 18 months at the Alipore (Allipura) Jail, Ballari.
 After leaving jail, he met Samudrala Sr., who advised him to try his luck in the film industry as a singer.
 Ghantasala married Savitri, who lived in a village called Pedapulivarru.
 In that village, Ghantasala met lyricist Samudrala Sr., who was impressed with his voice and inducted him into the Madras film industry.
 Before Ghantasala found fame, he was already an accomplished Carnatic music singer.

 Ghantasala's first break as a singer came from All India Radio.
-Later on, Peketi Siva Ram from HMV studios recorded Ghantasala's private songs.
+Later on, Peketi Siva Ram from the His Master's Voice studios recorded Ghantasala's private songs.
 Ghantasala debuted as a chorus singer and for a character role in Seeta Rama Jananam by Pratibha Films.
 After this, he worked with well-known music directors Gali Penchala and C. R. Subbaraman.
 Ghantasala's first film as a music director was Laxmamma.
 He introduced the technique of changing the vocal pitch and diction to suit the actor singing the songs.
 Ghantasala was peerless at Padyam renderings and his way with the Telugu padyam was incomparable.